|Even years - Fall 2024, 2026

 Credits: Credit earned varies based on courses completed.
 Students may earn up to 19 credits.
 Overloads are not permitted.

 Excursions: The academic program includes many excursions to supplement in-class learning.
-The program also includes several day trips; possible destinations may include Blenheim Palace, Oxford, Chartwell, and Dover Castle.
+These excursions include visits to Stonehenge, Bath, Tintern Abbey, Oxford, and Canterbury.

 The group begins their semester together in the UK with a 10-day excursion in the Scottish Highlands.
 During the Scotland portion of the program, the group is based in Glenelg, with unique trips each day to sites of interest, including the Isle of Skye, the Glenfinnan Viaduct, and Eilean Donan Castle, among others.
 Glenelg is a stunning and storied area of West Scotland, south of Loch Alsh and close to the Isle of Skye.
 It is rich in wildlife and vistas, as well as folklore; several authors and artists have found solace and inspiration here.
 Students should prepare for the Highlands excursion by packing their hiking boots, their rain jackets, and their cameras, to capture the stunning beauty of the Scottish Highlands.